Gay bar: HIV/AIDS impact and response

-Speculation over declining locations
+Decline in locations

 Some commentators have suggested that gay bars are facing decline in the contemporary age due to the pervasiveness of technology.
 Andrew Sullivan argued in his 2005 essay "The End of Gay Culture" that gay bars are declining because "the Internet dealt them a body blow.
 If you are merely looking for sex or a date, the Web is now the first stop for most gay men".

 June Thomas explained the decline by noting that there is less need for gay-specific venues like bars because gay people are less likely to encounter discrimination or be made unwelcome in wider society.
 Entrepreneur magazine in 2007 included them on a list of ten types of business that would be extinct by 2017 along with record stores, used bookstores and newspapers.

 Some commentators have argued there has been some recent decline in gay-specific venues mainly due to the modern effects of gentrification.
 By building physical spaces to host their community, gay men have introduced gay bars in urban neighborhoods to resist homophobia and ground a sense of belonging in the cities they live in and occupy.
 Gentrification of inner-cities via gay bars is partially a result of the efforts made by the LGBT community to instill hubs.
 But despite the decline, gay bars still exist in relatively strong numbers and thrive in most major cities where male homosexuality is not heavily condemned.
 They also asserted many gay men (especially men new to gay nightlife) still find some value in gay-specific venues and being in the company of other gay men.
 With there being an increase in LGBT acceptance throughout the United States, there appears to be a correlation between a decrease in the number of people within the community seeking out gay bars—as they are able to connect through other spaces and ways.
 The fate of established gay bars is affected by this transition and change in popularity as they may not be able to continue running due to lessened demand.
 Regarding gay bars in rural areas, there exists the possibility of LGBTQ+ members being affected by gentrification as people outside of the community move in surrounding spaces.

 Unlike gay bars, lesbian bars have become a rarity around the world.
 Many articles have been published discussing possible reasons as to why lesbian bars struggle to exist despite a growing lesbian population.
 Reasons for the decline in Lesbian bars and other spaces for queer women include: the popularity of the internet for women to meet and create community, and finances/funding for queer establishments.
 As queer women have leaned towards social media to meet people, presence at queer-centered spaces has gone down, which has affected the economic stability/standing of Lesbian bars.
 The more reclusive spending practices and culture of queer women is also a factor that may be connected to the decline of Lesbian bars.